dotnet/docs/docs/machine-learning/tutorials/image-classification.md

 [!code-csharp[ReadFromCSV](../../../samples/machine-learning/tutorials/TransferLearningTF/Program.cs#ReadFromCSV)]

-As you did previously with the training image data, predict the category of the test image data using the <xref:Microsoft.ML.ITransformer.Transform%2A> method.
+As you did previously with the training image data, predict the category of the test image data using the [Transform()](xref:Microsoft.ML.ITransformer.Transform%2A) method.
 Add the following code to the `ClassifyImages()` method for the predictions and to convert the `predictions` `IDataView` into an `IEnumerable` for pairing and display:

 [!code-csharp[Predict](../../../samples/machine-learning/tutorials/TransferLearningTF/Program.cs#Predict)]

-To pair and display your test image data and predictions, add the following code to call the `PairAndDisplayResults` method previously created as the next line in the `ClassifyImages()` method:
+To pair and display your test image data and predictions, add the following code to call the `PairAndDisplayResults()` method previously created as the next line in the `ClassifyImages()` method:

 [!code-csharp[CallPairAndDisplayResults2](../../../samples/machine-learning/tutorials/TransferLearningTF/Program.cs#CallPairAndDisplayResults2)]